India’s foreign minister says he briefed US officials on Canada row

 “It’s a very toxic combination of issues and people who have found operating space there,” he said.

-The Canada-India dispute escalated further last week as the two nations expelled diplomats from each other’s respective countries, and New Delhi suspended visa services in Canada due to purported threats against its consular staff.
+The Canada-India dispute escalated further last week as the two nations expelled diplomats from each other’s respective countries, and New Delhi suspended visa services in Canada because of purported threats against its consular staff.

-Jaishankar said on Friday that Indian diplomats in Canada “are unsafe going to the embassy or to the consulates”.
+Jaishankar said Indian diplomats in Canada “are unsafe going to the embassy or to the consulates” because of a “climate of fear”.

+“Because there is freedom of speech to make threats and intimidate diplomats, I don’t think that’s acceptable,” Jaishankar later told reporters.

 Canada also has reported threats on social media against its diplomats in India.

-Trudeau said last week that his country would defend its citizens and the “rules-based system” and called on India to cooperate with the Canadian investigation into the killing.
+Trudeau said last week his country would defend its citizens and the “rules-based system” and called on India to cooperate with the Canadian investigation into the killing.

 But Ottawa has not released specific evidence to back up its accusations of India’s involvement in the killing of Nijjar.